swordfatih/CNtity/README.md

 `add<Component>(entity)` | Add a component to an entity.
 `remove<Component>(entity)` | Remove a component from an entity.
 `get<Component>(entity)` | Get a specified component of an entity.
+`retrieve(entity)` | Retrieve pointers on every components associated to a specified entity.
 `has<Component>(entity)` | Check if an entity has a specified component.
 `erase(entity)` | Erase an entity.
 `for_each<Component>(function)` | Execute a given function for each entities containing specified components.